valory-xyz/autonolas-governance/scripts/deployment/bridges/gnosis/README.md

 npx hardhat compile
 ```

-Create a `globals.json` file in the root folder, or copy it from the file with pre-defined parameters (i.e., `scripts/deployment/bridges/polygon/globals_polygon_mumbai.json` for the mumbai testnet).
+Create a `globals.json` file in the root folder, or copy it from the file with pre-defined parameters (i.e., `scripts/deployment/bridges/gnosis/globals_gnosis_chiado.json` for the chiado testnet).

 Parameters of the `globals.json` file:
 - `contractVerification`: flag for verifying contracts in deployment scripts (`true`) or skipping it (`false`);